jkayani/blog/README.md

 blog
 ====

-Source code for my blog powered by Jekyll
+Contains the source code for the Wordpress theme I use on my [blog](http://joshkayani.me).